Founded Aug 2023 · AI lab · Private (no SEC filings)

 ARR trajectory — what Cognition has actually disclosed

-Cognition has disclosed three product-level ARR snapshots and one combined-growth statement.
+Cognition has disclosed several product-level ARR snapshots, one combined-growth statement, and — with the May 2026 Series D — its first company-wide annualized run-rate.
 Devin alone went from $1M ARR in September 2024 to $73M ARR in June 2025.
 Windsurf carried $82M ARR with enterprise ARR doubling quarter-over-quarter at the July 2025 deal close.
 Combined enterprise ARR was up over 30% in the seven weeks following the Windsurf acquisition.
-Cognition has not disclosed full-company ARR, recognized GAAP revenue, gross margin, or net revenue retention.
+As of the May 2026 Series D, Cognition disclosed a $492M company-wide annualized revenue run-rate, with enterprise Devin usage growing ~50% month-over-month for six months.
+Cognition has still not disclosed recognized GAAP revenue, gross margin, or net revenue retention.

 Devin ARR